-Looking for a park home at Ella’s Place, Norfolk?
-This friendly, family-run residential park offers retirees the chance to move closer to one of England’s most diverse counties.
+Ella’s Place is a friendly, family-run residential park offers retirees the chance to move closer to one of England’s most diverse counties.
 The park offers a cosy community for residents who are looking to get away from town and city living elsewhere.
 Many people may find the location of the park appealing, as well as its convenient links to villages and towns in the nearby region.

 Ella’s Place is open for residents to drive to and from, and with nearby public transport availability, it is likely to be simple for most people to head out and back again as and when they wish to.
 The nearby community in Downham Market is very popular for a variety of reasons.
 This park has a residential licence.